TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/SettingUpTypo3Ddev.rst

 ====================

-In order to make further changes to the configuration, use :ref:`ddev config <ddev-configure>` below or edit the configuration file :file:`.ddev/config.yaml` manually.
+In order to make further changes to the configuration, use :ref:`ddev config <ddev-configure>` or edit the configuration file :file:`.ddev/config.yaml` manually.

 .. code-block:: shell